paulinaczheng/ds-regression-best_fit_line-nyc-career-ds-062518/README.md

 ## Introduction

 Regression analysis forms the basis of machine learning experiments.
-Understanding regression will help you to get the foundations of most machine learing algorithms.
-Ever wondered what's at the heart of an artificil neural network processing unstructured data like music and graphics !
-Its lienar regression.
+Understanding regression will help you to get the foundations of most machine learning algorithms.
+Ever wondered what's at the heart of an artificial neural network processing unstructured data like music and graphics?
+It can be linear regression!

 A first step towards understanding regression is getting a clear idea about "linear" regression and basic linear algebra.

 The calculation for the best-fit line's slope, `m` is calculated as :
 ![](best-fit-slope.png)

-As our previous lesson, let's break down the formula into its parts.
+As in our previous lesson, let's break down the formula into its parts.
 First we shall import the required libraries and define some data points to work with.

 ```python